rails4/rspec101/README.md

 Define a method `hello(name)` that takes a string representing a name and returns the string "Hello, " concatenated with the name.

-Define a method `starts_with_consonant?(s)` that takes a string and returns true if it starts with a consonant and false otherwise.
-(For our purposes, a consonant is any letter other than A, E, I, O, U.)
+Define a method `starts_with_vowel?(s)` that takes a string and returns true if it starts with a vowel and false otherwise.
+(For our purposes, a vowel is any letter from A, E, I, O, U.)
 NOTE: be sure it works for both upper and lower case and for nonletters!